wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 ![trace details](images/tracing_traces_browser_trace_details.png)

 In the trace details panel, you can:
-* Examine the call hierarchy for the selected trace.
+* Examine the call hierarchy for a selected trace.
 * Click any span to expand and see more detail.
 * Explore the trace’s [critical path](#a-closer-look-at-critical-paths).
-This is an end-to-end combination of spans that are the most blocking.
+This is an end-to-end sequence of blocking spans, where each blocking span must complete before the trace can complete.

-## Drill Down Into Traces and View Related Metrics
+## Drill Down Into Spans and View Related Metrics

-You can click any span in a trace details panel to view details about that span.
+In the trace details panel, you can view details about a particular span in the trace.
 If that span came from another service, you can navigate to the dashboard for that service.

 ![trace span details](images/tracing_traces_browser_span_details.png)